storage-db/ToolDiy/docs/software/mathpix.en.md

 Features:

-- Support the recognition of handwritten formulas and automatically generate tex codes
+- Support the recognition of handwritten formulas and automatically generate tex codes.
-- Support the operation of the digital board, you can write formulas, recognize and generate tex through an external digital board
+- Support the operation of the digital board, you can write formulas, recognize and generate tex through an external digital board.
-- Support table recognition, although not as accurate as formulas, but in most cases the effect is ok
+- Support table recognition, although not as accurate as formulas, but in most cases the effect is ok.
-- Interactive editing interface, when the orc result deviates, you can directly modify it
+- Interactive editing interface, when the orc result deviates, you can directly modify it.

 Shortcoming:

 - There is a limit on the number of times of use, but it can be solved by changing the mailbox.
 According to my experience, I don’t use that much at all.
-The normal model is enough, and it’s not worthwhile to pay to upgrade the pro version
+The normal model is enough, and it’s not worthwhile to pay to upgrade the pro version.